jadianes/data-journalism/notebooks/tuberculosis-evolution-visual/tuberculosis-evolution-visual.md

+*Note: when rendering the Ipython/Jupyter notebook file on GitHub, the Bokeh diagram doesn't show.
+You can have a look instead at [the generated html file](http://htmlpreview.github.io/?https://github.com/jadianes/data-journalism-python/notebooks/tuberculosis-evolution-visual/tuberculosis_heatmap.html).
+Or if you are reading the [html version of the notebook](http://htmlpreview.github.io/?https://github.com/jadianes/data-journalism-python/notebooks/tuberculosis-evolution-visual/tuberculosis_evolution_visual.html) you should be just fine.
+But please, be aware that some of the Bokeh features don't work properly with GitHub previews.
+But they work great at least in a IPython/Jupyter server.*

 ## What we see

-If we look at the chart by row, we have years.
-Each one shows how different countries were affected by the disease in a given year.
-If we look at the chart by columns instead, we can see how indivisual countries evolved in time.
-At the very bottom we have earlier years, while at the top we have the last ones in our dataset.
+If we look at the chart by row, we are looking at a country evolution in time.
+If we look at the chart by columns instead, we can see how the world situation was in a given year.
 Darker tones indicate a higher prevalence of the disease, while lighter ones indicate a lower prevalence.
 Yoy can zoom in and out, or traverse accross the diagram using the controls.
 By hoovering on top of a cell, you will see the actual value.

+*Note: please, be aware that some of the Bokeh features don't work properly with GitHub previews.
+But they work great at least in a IPython/Jupyter server.*

 Do you notice how quickly we can see certain situations while looking at a visual representation of the data versus a tabular one?
 For example: